Sebfh/knowledge/start-using-git.md

 	$ git clone git://github.com/Sebfh/knowledge.git

+That creates a directory named __knowledge__, initializes a .git directory inside it, pulls down all the data for that repository, and checks out a working copy of the latest version.

 ## Commit the changes you just made

 If you don't had time to read all off [the Git Book](http://git-scm.com/book "Please do!") then just follow these instructions to commit you latest changes to the repo on Github.